lamhq/tech-notes/pages/devops/aws/networking/elb.md

 Targets can be Amazon EC2 instances, containers, IP addresses, and Lambda functions.

-Network traffic can be distributed across a single (or multiple) AZs within an AWS Region.
+Network traffic can be distributed across AZs within a Region.

 Only 1 subnet per AZ for each ELB.